msakuta/cfd-wasm/README.md

 ## Controls

 You can move your mouse cursor on the simulation to disturb the field.
-It may create a new pattern, depending on the parameters.
+A dye of red and green color will emit from the mouse cursor in random directions.

 You can control the parameters with sliders on the bottom half of the screen.

 "Time step" and "Skip frames" both contributes to the speed of the simulation.

-## Parameter presets

-Reaction-diffusion system is very sensitive to parameters.
-Interesting patterns show up only in very certain combination of parameters.
-So there are buttons to set the parameters to one of these interesting sets.
+## A bit of History

+This project is a fork of [rd-system-wasm](https://github.com/msakuta/rd-system-wasm) because of obvious similarity in simulation model.

+However, the solver is very different.
+This project uses more stable solver (see the references), so it wouldn't diverge even if you put extreme parameters.

 ## The tutorial that I used